awostenberg/bug-free-train/docs/adr/adr-004-why-not-team-programming-rate.md

 Given  the whole is greater than the sum of its parts, if we program as a true team, why not quote a team programming rate?

 Furthermore, an hourly rate focuses on effort expended not value delivered.
-On scrum the unit of value is the completed asprint — not the hour expended.
+On scrum the unit of value is the completed sprint — not the hour expended.
 Why not price it per sprint?

 ## II.
 First sprint experiment